-1 Goal Name Decent Housing

-Goal Description Provides for the conservation and rehabilitation of existing substandard housing stock on income eligibility.
-This included the rehabilitation of private homes and rental units, affordable homes initiatives.
+1 Goal Name Decent Housing Goal Provides for the conservation and rehabilitation of existing substandard housing stock on income eligibility.
+This included Description the rehabilitation of private homes and rental units, affordable homes initiatives.
 Also included are emergency repairs, handicap accessibility, historical buildings and weatherization.
 This program includes program income.
-In fiscal year 2020 we will use

-approximately 70% of the grant on this goal.
+In fiscal year 2022 we will use approximately 70% of the grant on this goal.
+2 Goal Name CDBG Planning and Administration Goal Description Provide for the planning and administration of programs that will benefit low-to-moderate income families in the Town of Huntington.
+The agency will be allocating 20% of the grant for this purpose.
+The CDA will also be utilizing 20% of the CDBG funding for the planning, reporting, and administration of the programs under this funding.